shadows911/baruf/content/p/names.md

     >
     > "Alastor!" said Dumbledore warningly.
 Harry wondered for a
     > moment whom he was speaking to, but then realised "Mad-Eye"
-    > could hardly be Moody's real first name (*GoF,* chapter 17).
+    > could hardly be Moody's real first name (*GoF*, Chapter 17).

-    But if Millianism was true, then "Alastor Moody is Mad-Eye Moody" is *obviously* true, because the two names are synonyms.
+    But if Millianism was true, then "Alastor Moody is Mad-Eye Moody" is *obviously* true, because the two names are perfect synonyms.
     If Millianism was true, then nobody would *ever* disagree with "Alastor Moody is the Defense Against the Dark Arts teacher at Hogwarts" while agreeing with "Mad-Eye Moody is the Defense Against the Dark Arts teacher at Hogwarts."
 But before Harry's name came out of the Goblet of Fire, he would have done just that.

-2. If the meaning of "Harry Potter" is just Harry Potter, then if Harry Potter *doesn't exist,* the name is meaningless!
-If the only meaning it has is the person it designates, then if there is no person there is no meaning.
+2. If the meaning of "Harry Potter" is just Harry Potter, then if Harry Potter *doesn't exist*, the name is meaningless!
+If the only meaning it has is the person it designates, then there's no meaning if there's no person.

     While Harry Potter is alive, while he *does* exist, "Harry Potter doesn't exist" is a perfectly meaningful sentence---except that